How to explore California like a local

-High Life’s new regular spot is a month-by-month guide to pockets of North America through the eyes of a local.
-It kicks off with California, a destination resident Luciana Bellini knows in depth – as most of us probably think we do.
-But beyond Hollywood, sandy beaches and tech startups, it’s home to some of the wellness industry’s most successful regimes.
-Join us on a tour of The Golden State’s newest offerings…
+Destination resident Luciana Bellini knows California like the back of her hand.
+Beyond Hollywood, sandy beaches and tech startups, the state is home to some of the wellness industry’s most successful regimes.
+Join us on a tour of The Golden State’s top offerings

 Soak your cares away in a Galactic Crystal Intention Tub in Los Angeles